Kin (KIN) Price Tops $0.0000 on Exchanges

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Kin uses the hashing algorithm.
-It launched on September 12th, 2017.
+Kin (CRYPTO:KIN) uses the hashing algorithm.
+Its genesis date was September 12th, 2017.
 Kin’s total supply is 2,757,861,681,637 tokens.
+Kin’s official website is www.kin.org.
+Kin’s official message board is kin.org/news.
+Kin’s official Twitter account is @kin_ecosystem and its Facebook page is accessible here.
 The Reddit community for Kin is https://reddit.com/r/kin and the currency’s Github account can be viewed here.
-Kin’s official Twitter account is @kin_ecosystem and its Facebook page is accessible here.
-The official website for Kin is www.kin.org.
-Kin’s official message board is kin.org/news.

-The Kin blockchain is built to scale for mass usage and supports an Ecosystem-wide digital economy where app developers and mainstream consumers make millions of micro-transactions.

-KIN is used to generate value through a shared, decentralized cryptocurrency in a digital ecosystem of apps and their users.
-App developers anywhere can seamlessly integrate the Kin SDK into their platform and become active partners in the Ecosystem’s growth.
-When developers join the Kin Ecosystem, they benefit from the Kin Rewards Engine (KRE), which incentivizes app developers to create engaging user experiences and pays them when users spend Kin within their apps.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Kin directly using U.S. dollars.
-Investors seeking to trade Kin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+It is usually not possible to purchase alternative cryptocurrencies such as Kin directly using US dollars.
+Investors seeking to trade Kin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Kin using one of the exchanges listed above.

 Receive News & Updates for Kin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.